Twenty-one days of daily Bible-based devotional

 caring for their salvation?

-role does the Holy Spirit play in breaking down walls of division created by prejudice?
+Can you think of instances when the Holy Spirit broke down walls of division created by prejudice?

-Takeaways from what God said in Jonah 4:11
+Takeaways for us from what God said in Jonah 4:11

 all life, including animals.
-It also highlights the interconnectedness of creation.
+It also points to the interconnectedness of creation.

 Overall, Jonah 4:11 serves as a reminder of God's boundless compassion, the importance of